Mineko Iwasaki: Memoirs of a Geisha

 Iwasaki was one of several geisha interviewed by author Arthur Golden while researching for his novel Memoirs of a Geisha.
-According to Iwasaki, she agreed to speak with Golden on the condition that her involvement would be kept confidential, but Golden revealed her identity by mentioning her name in the book's acknowledgments as well as several national interviews.
+According to Iwasaki, she agreed to speak with Golden on the condition that her involvement would be kept confidential, but Golden revealed her identity by mentioning her name in the book's acknowledgements as well as several national interviews.
 After Memoirs was published, Iwasaki received criticism and even death threats for violating the traditional, unspoken code of silence within the geisha profession.

 Iwasaki felt betrayed by Golden's use of information she considered confidential, and denounced the novel as being an inaccurate depiction of geisha life, criticising in particular the novel's portrayal of geisha engaging in mizuage (a deflowering ritual undergone by some apprentices) as a matter of fact when graduating to geisha status.
 Iwasaki stated that she herself had not undergone mizuage, and that no such custom ever existed in Gion.

 Iwasaki also took displeasure with Golden's use of a number of her life experiences, with the main character of Sayuri having a number of direct parallels to Iwasaki's career as a geisha.
 These experiences were at times portrayed negatively within the novel, despite their real-life counterparts having been positive experiences for Iwasaki.

 Iwasaki later gave public interviews stating that many established geisha had criticised her actions and decision to be interviewed by Golden, the result of which ruptured the unwritten traditions of secrecy within the geisha community.
 Furthermore, Iwasaki stated that she had lost friends and relationships due to the scandal of being associated with the book, along with certain inconsistencies and fallacies about Gion.

 Iwasaki sued Golden for breach of contract and defamation of character in 2001, which was settled out of court in 2003.